concordance.py: 34 points

 I found 8 lines containing 4 unique words.

 If you get a different output, there is either a problem with your line numbering or the way you are stripping punctuation.
-The other files are mainly useful for checking punctuation; there are many different punctuation characters used in these files and you should remove all of them.
+The other files are mainly useful for checking punctuation; there are many different punctuation characters used in these files and you should remove all of the leading and trailing punctuation.
 Look carefully at your output.

 ReadMe